Skip to main content

 The Problem

-The United States produces more food than any nation on earth — and wastes a staggering amount of it.
-According to ReFED's 2024 data, 29% of the U.S. food supply goes unsold or uneaten each year.
-While a small portion is donated and more is redirected to other uses, the vast majority ends up in landfills, incinerators, or left to rot — roughly 60 million tons of food sent to waste destinations annually.
-That represents nearly 114 billion meals' worth of food, approximately 1.3% of U.S. GDP, gone to waste every year.
+The United States wastes a staggering amount of the food it produces.
+According to ReFED, 29% of the U.S. food supply goes unsold or uneaten each year.
+While a small portion is donated and more is redirected to other uses, the vast majority becomes food waste, ending up in landfills, incinerators, or left to rot.
+Overall, an estimated 60 million tons of food goes to waste annually, representing nearly 114 billion meals' worth of food and approximately 1.3% of U.S. GDP.

 The primary mechanism is methane.
-When food decomposes in a landfill under oxygen-free conditions, it releases methane — a greenhouse gas more than 80 times more potent than CO₂ over a 20-year period.
-In the United States, excess food contributes greenhouse gas emissions equivalent to driving 54 million cars — nearly one in five of all registered vehicles in the country.
+When food decomposes in a landfill, it releases methane, a greenhouse gas 80 times more potent than CO2 over a 20-year period.
+Food waste is responsible for 58% of all methane emissions from landfills in the U.S.

-The EPA notes that more than 85% of the greenhouse gas emissions associated with landfilled food are generated before the food ever reaches disposal — during production, transport, processing, and distribution.
-This means that rescuing food before it becomes waste is one of the most impactful climate interventions available.
+The EPA notes that more than 85% of the greenhouse gas emissions associated with landfilled food are generated before the food ever reaches disposal, during production, transport, processing, and distribution.
+Even though consumers generate the largest share of surplus food, the majority of its carbon footprint was already accumulated long before it ever reached their hands.

 Person Holding Finished Clay Sculpture